abby-pfingsten/wedding/README.md

-# Abby and Andrew Wedding Front-End
+# Abby and Andrew Wedding Full-Stack React Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is currently an in-progress project.

 ## To Run